PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image31.png"   style="width:30%" />

-> At this point, you have created delta tables for the bronze layer which represents the raw data without any data cleansing or manipulation.
-In the next step, you will perform transformations on the data in the bronze layer tables to create the silver layer tables.
+> At this point, you have created delta tables for the silver zone which represents cleansed data with valid datatypes.
+In the next step, you will perform transformations on the data in silver zone tables to create the gold zone tables.

 ### Reshape and transform data from silver zone tables to create gold zone tables